pm-harshad-mane/Prebid.js/modules/pubmaticAutoRefresh.md

 - Exclusion list based on GPT ad-slot ID and GPT ad-slot sizes
 - Provision for custom exclusion function

-- Refresh all GPT ad-slots after it is viewed by user, refresh after 30 seconds
 - Refresh all GPT ad-slots after it is viewed by user, refresh after 30 seconds but when GPT ad-slot is in view

 # Drwaback